Common Birth Injury Treatment Methods

 Treatment methods focus on managing the child’s symptoms caused by damage to certain areas of the brain.
 Cerebral palsy treatment aims to treat physical, neurological, cognitive, and behavioral issues.

 An infant hematoma occurs when a head injury causes bleeding in the brain during the birthing process.
-This bleeding clots and puts pressure on the brain and the baby’s head.
+Clots can form where there is bleeding, which may lead to increased pressure on areas of the brain.

 Some hematomas may clear up on their own.
 That said, be sure to get prompt medical treatment if your child’s hematoma does not go away.
 Treatment must be sought quickly to prevent serious injury or death.
 Surgery is the most common way to help manage a hematoma.

 - Burr Hole surgery: Doctors drill small holes in the skull to relieve the pressure caused by the blood in this procedure.
+Depending on the severity, a drain may be left in place for a few days post-surgery.
 Burr hole surgery is one of the most common treatments for less severe hematomas.

 - Craniectomy: This is very similar to a craniotomy in that a bone flap is removed.
 However, it is not put back in at the end of the surgery.
 Those who undergo a craniectomy have a lower chance of suffering another hematoma.